EmilHvitfeldt/smltar/docs/04_stemming.md

 #> 3 tree's     1
 ```

-Trees, we see once again, are important in this story; the singular form appears 76 times and the plural form appears twelve times.
+Trees, we see once again, are important in this story; the singular form appears 76 times and the plural form appears 12 times.
 (We'll come back to how we might handle the apostrophe in `"tree's"` later in this chapter.)

 What if we aren't interested in the difference between `"trees"` and `"tree"` \index{singular versus plural}and we want to treat both together?
 That idea is at the heart of *stemming*, the process of identifying the base word (or stem) for a data set of words.
 Stemming is concerned with the linguistics subfield of morphology\index{morphology}, how words are formed.
 In this example, `"trees"` would lose its letter `"s"` while `"tree"` stays the same.
 If we counted word frequencies again after stemming, we would find that there are 88 occurrences of the stem `"tree"` (89, if we also find the stem for `"tree's"`).